Port of Los Angeles

 The Port of Los Angeles encompasses 7,500 acres of land and water along 43 miles of waterfront.
 It features 27 passenger and cargo terminals, including automobile, breakbulk, container, dry and liquid bulk, and warehouse facilities that handle billions of dollars worth of cargo each year.

-When measured by container throughput, the Port has consecutively ranked as the number one port in the nation for the last decade.
+When measured by container throughput, the Port has consecutively ranked as the number one port in the nation for the last 15 years.

 With an exceptional credit record, the Port maintains an Aa2 bond rating, the highest assigned to any seaport in the United States, operating without the benefit of taxpayer support.
 The Port also wields tremendous economic impact, generating employment for more than 3.3 million Americans nationwide.
-In California alone, nearly 1 million jobs are related to trade though the Port of Los Angeles.
+In California alone, nearly 1 million jobs are related to trade though the San Pedro Bay Port Complex.

 The Port of Los Angeles: America’s Port®.